MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/infoboxes/infobox-when-shape-clicked.md

 ---
 title: "Infobox when Shape Clicked | Microsoft Docs"
-description: Provides a code example that shows how to display an infobox when a shape is clicked and a click event fires. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Provides a code example that shows how to display an infobox when any IPrimitive shape such as a pushpin, polyline, or polygon is selected. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""